Singapore city's sunset view with a beautiful river in front.

 Giant letters famous Singapore Flyer on entrance of a white building.

 Ticket prices differ depending on the experience you select.
-A standard ticket (SGD 40 for adults, SGD 25 for children, and SGD 25 for seniors) gives you 30 minutes in a fully air-conditioned capsule, and many premium Singapore Tour Packages include exclusive perks like private dining and champagne toasts.
+A standard ticket (SGD 40 for adults, SGD 25 for children, and SGD 25 for seniors) gives you 30 minutes in a fully air-conditioned capsule, and many premium Singapore tour packages include exclusive perks like private dining and champagne toasts.
 It is advisable to book Singapore Flyer tickets ahead of time, particularly in peak tourist seasons.

 For those wanting a more luxury experience, there are special premium packages available, including: